ChanLumerico/luma/README.md

 <!-- ------------------- -->
 The `LUMA.Classifier` submodule is a comprehensive toolkit for building, training, and evaluating classification models.
-It provides a wide range of classification algorithms, including decision trees, support vector machines, random forests, and neural networks.
+It provides a wide range of classification algorithms, including naive bayes, decision trees, and support vector machines.

 ## LUMA.Clustering
 <!-- ------------------- -->